NGabi/DevoirsDAMP/README.md

 <p>
 4)VoicemailContract:
 An app that can display all the voice mails in a list and play the. we can display information like Calls.NUMBER,Calls.DATE,Calls.DURATION and that can delete it.
+5) It can be created an appilication that displays the call history with details:name, phoe number, date,duration.
+It could also display a popup window when user receives a call.
 </p>